CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 2. Review the REQUEST

-    a.
-Click on the magnifying glass to view all details
+    - Click on the magnifying glass to view all details
-    b.
-Check the project type and expense type are correct
+    - Check the project type and expense type are correct
-    c.
-Approve or Disapprove as you see fit - you do NOT need to check ProDev usage - Rachael does that as part of the project approval process before the request reaches you.
+    - Approve or Disapprove as you see fit - you do NOT need to check ProDev usage - We do that as part of the project approval process before the request reaches you.

 3. Review the REPORT

-    a.
-Make sure there are no duplicates
+    - Make sure there are no duplicates
-    b.
-Click on the magnifying glass to view all details
+    - Click on the magnifying glass to view all details
-    c.
-Check the amount, project type and expense type are correct
+    - Check the amount, project type and expense type are correct
-    d.
-Click on attachments to open the receipt and double check the details
+    - Click on attachments to open the receipt and double check the details

     Checklist